weshallpassthiscourse/The-Fellowship-of-the-Code-2026/artifacts/artifact-3/artifact-3-representation.md

 # The Fellowship Companion – Artifact III: Representation

-> He’s eaten it!
+> "He’s eaten it!
 He’s eaten it all!
 He’s finished the last of our lembas!" — Gollum

 ---